facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 ### State Initialization

-The [`<RecoilRoot>`](/docs/api-reference/core/RecoilRoot) component takes an `initializeState` prop for initializing the globla state via a `MutableSnapshot`.
+The [`<RecoilRoot>`](/docs/api-reference/core/RecoilRoot) component takes an `initializeState` prop for initializing the global state via a `MutableSnapshot`.
 This can be helpful for loading persisted state when you know all atoms in advance and is compatible with server-side rendering where the state should be setup synchronously with the initial render.
 For most state initialization and persistence, though, consider Atom Effects.

 ### Example